 -

-Bicolor variegation: In this species, the leaves are divided into two different colors, which creates a strong visual contrast.
+Bicolor variegation: In this species, the leaves are divided into two different colors, resulting in a strong visual contrast.

-Sensitivity to sun: White or yellow parts of the leaves are more sensitive to direct sunlight.
-These areas are more likely to suffer sunburn, which can lead to burns or unsightly discoloration.
+It's important, however, not to place the variegated plant in full sun.
+White or yellow parts of the leaves are more sensitive to direct sunlight.
+These are more likely to suffer sunburn, which can lead to burns or unsightly discoloration.

-Instability: The genetic mutations that cause variegation can be unstable.
-This means that plants may tend to revert, losing their variegated traits and reverting back to a single-colored form.
+The genetic mutations that cause variegation in plants can be unstable.
+This means that plants may be prone to reversion, causing them to lose their variegated traits and return to a single-colored form.

 Tips for caring for variegated greens